-accurate to the fourth order.
+providing fourth-order numerical accuracy.
 Finally, to ensure momentum conservation, we interpolate the force field to particles using the same distribution function, ${\bm F}(\bm x)=W(\bm x)*{\bm E}({\bm n})$.
-Finally, the force of the particle at ${\bm x}_2$ due to the particle at ${\bm x}_1$ is where the inner summation defines ${\bm k}_{\bm n} = {\bm k}+2\pi{\bm n}$, to correct for the alias effects due to finite resolution. $W$ is the Fourier transform of the TSC distribution \cref{eq.filter},
+Finally, the force of the particle at ${\bm x}_2$ due to the particle at ${\bm x}_1$ is

+where the inner summation defines ${\bm k}_{\bm n} = {\bm k}+2\pi{\bm n}$, to correct for the alias effects due to finite resolution. $W$ is the Fourier transform of the TSC distribution \cref{eq.filter},

 where $k_d \in [-\pi,\pi]$ are the components of $\bm k$, and $\sinc$ is the sine cardinal function.
 The finite difference $\bm D({\bm n})$ is written in Fourier space as